nkimm26/Nayeon_Kim_DE300/homework_2/readme.md

 Part 2 focuses on conducting the same analysis as part 1 but through Cassandra and data manipulation
 - Each question designs a Cassandra table, uploads data into the table, and extracts data

+The analysis questions are:
+1. Create a summary of type of drugs and their total amount used by ethnicity.
+Report the top usage in each ethnicity group.
+You may have to make certain assumptions in calculating their total amount.
+2. Create a summary of procedures performed on patients by age groups (<=19, 20-49, 50-79, >80).
+Report the top three procedures, along with the name of the procedures, performed in each age group.
+3. How long do patients stay in the ICU?
+Is there a difference in the ICU length of stay among gender or ethnicity?

 No copies of the AWS crendentials file is stored on any publicly accessible location, nor is the file in any way shared with anyone outside of DATA_ENG 300 (Spring 2025).